Clendaniel History, Family Crest & Coats of Arms

-The Clendaniel surname was taken on from the place name Glendonwyne, a parish of Westkirk, Dumfries, on record since the 13th century.
+The Clendaniel surname was taken on from the place name Glendonwyne, a parish of Westerkirk, Dumfriesshire, on record since the 13th century.
 The name literally means "one who came from Glendinning (glen of the fair hill)."

 Early Origins of the Clendaniel family

 The surname Clendaniel was first found in Dumfriesshire.
 "Douglas (Baronage) states that a charter was granted by John Macgill of that Ilk (de eodem) to Adam de Glendonwyn of all his part of the lands and beronies of Clifton and Merbotel in the shire of Roxburgh prior to 1286."

 Continuing from this source: "In 1313 Sir Adam obtained a discharge of all bygone feu-duties from Archibald Douglas, lord of Galloway, and in 1398 John of Glendonwyne and Symoun of Glendonwyne were two of the 'borowis' for the earl of Douglas's bounds of the West March, and Symon of Glendonwyn was hostage for Archibald, Earl of Douglas, 1408."

 This web page shows only a small excerpt of our Clendaniel research.
 Another 253 words (18 lines of text) covering the years 1250, 1408, 1450, 1467, 1451, 1239, 1504, 1587, 1599, 1667, 1720, 1798, 1408, 1387, 1388, 1401 and are included under the topic Early Clendaniel History in all our PDF Extended History products and printed products wherever possible.